zafersh/BitTicker/README.md

 Don't forget to run pod install

 # Used PODs
-RxSwift: For reactive
+- RxSwift: For reactive programming
-Firebase: For user login / sign up
+- Firebase: For user login / sign up
-Starscream: For web socket
+- Starscream: For web socket